sovrynn/ecdo/README.md

 ## Embedding Images into Markdown

 Two ways:
-1. You can embed an image in Markdown using this snippet (replace `PATH` with the path to the image, for example `img/australia.jpg`). `alt` and `Title` are shown when the image fails to load and on hover, respectively:
+1. Use this snippet (replace `PATH` with the path to the image, for example `img/australia.jpg`). `alt` and `Title` are shown when the image fails to load and on hover, respectively:
 	- `![alt](PATH "Title")`
-2. You can also use HTML directly in Markdown if you want to change the size of the image.
-Use this snippet (replace `PATH` and `ALT` with desired values, as well as width):
+2. Use HTML directly if you want to change the size of the image (replace `PATH` and `ALT` with desired values, as well as width):
 	- `<img src="PATH" alt="ALT" style="width:50%;"/>`

 There are text editors such as Visual Studio Code that allow you to preview Markdown (render it) to help you check for Markdown errors and style the README.md how you wish locally.